R ==> Relationships: Focusing on Those That Matter Most

 I ==> Instructional Design and Technology: A Post-Pandemic Imperative

 The 2020 pandemic and its disruptive impact both accelerated our reliance on technology and demonstrated the need to better understand and harness it for our individual and collective benefit.
 The education sector was exposed as woefully underprepared for delivering effective and enriching learning experiences outside traditional classroom settings.
 The elderly sector was flummoxed as restaurant menus became accessible only through “QR scans” with cell-phone apps.
-Both providers and consumers of services could benefit from technology rewirement, fresh thinking on providing more intuitive, engaging and productive interactions with the web.
+Both providers and consumers of services could benefit from technology rewirement, fresh thinking on providing more intuitive, engaging and productive interactions with the web, free of algorithmic biases.

 During the “go-go” stage of the life-cycle our focus is on accumulating resources to provide basic needs and aspirational wants for self and family.
 At the “slo-go” stage some struggle with loss of identity as they scale back or depart from work.
 Shortly thereafter, and often throughout the ensuing “no-go” years, many struggle with the challenge of a financial rewirement from accumulation of assets to a strategic decumulation over an unknowable future time horizon and set of risks.